Discovering My Children Aren't Biologically Mine - A Heart-Wrenching Journey

 I refused to sign the birth certificate, and the paternity test I demanded afterwards proved my suspicions right all along.
 Neither of them are mine.

-The day I got those test results were the day I filed for divorce from that w***e and walked away from the family I had created.
-I knew that it would destroy her sons life to see me walk out.
+The day I got those test results was the day I filed for divorce from that woman and walked away from the family I had created.
+I knew that it would destroy her son's life to see me walk out.

 Despite my concerns, I was the best dad I could be to him.
 I loved him with all my heart and put in 110% into being the father he deserved.

 Now though, when I see him I am filled with disgust.
-Disgust for my w***e of a wife, disgust with myself for not trusting my instincts, and disgust that the last 6 years on my life have been for nothing.
+Disgust for my wife, disgust with myself for not trusting my instincts, and disgust that the last six years of my life have been for nothing.

 I have been told by multiple people now that I am a monster for leaving "my son" like this.
 My ex has tried on multiple occasions since I moved out to use him to guilt me into getting back with her.